 Q: Everything seems to slow down during the summer — especially signing new customers on to our MSP services.
 How can we close more deals in the slow summer months?

 Closing deals during the summer can be difficult, especially when people are in and out of the office enjoying their vacations.
 While it might seem like a daunting time to ramp up your sales efforts, summer is the perfect time to generate extra revenue for your managed service business.

-To help give you actionable tips on how to bring in more money in the slow summer months, we talked to Matt McCarthy, the director of new MSP sales at Intronis MSP Solutions by Barracuda.
-Matt shared some advice that can help you grow your MSP sales this summer—despite looming vacation schedules.
+To help give you actionable tips on how to bring in more money in the slow summer months, we talked to Matt McCarthy, the director of North American partner management at Barracuda MSP.
+Matt shared some advice that can help you grow your MSP sales this summer — despite looming vacation schedules.